 What to Think About When Choosing Bipolar Disorder Therapy

 The above bipolar therapies are evidence-based, meaning their techniques have been defined and have been scientifically studied.
-Other types of bipolar disorder therapy may also be helpful for some people.
+Other types of bipolar disorder therapy may also be helpful for some people ("Can Therapy for Bipolar Depression Help Me?").
 When getting bipolar disorder therapy, remember:

 - Ask if it is an evidence-based method